CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

   - `create_month_partition` contains any partition creates necessary for a new month.

 `pull_miovision` pulls data from the API and inserts into `miovision_api.volumes` using `intersection_tmc.pull_data` function.
+- `pull_alerts` pulls alerts from the API at 5 minute increments and inserts into [`miovision_api.alerts`](../sql/README.md#alerts), extending existing alerts.
+The records are de-dupped (duplicates are a result of the short-form alert title used by the API), sorted, and runs are identified to identify the approximate alert start/end time.
+Before inserting, records are first used to update the end time of alerts that are continuous with existing alerts.

 ### `miovision_agg` TaskGroup
 This task group completes various Miovision aggregations.